HTI Staff

 Assistant Director for Programming

 Vanessa Ríos Valentín is a Humanist Chaplain & Celebrant with over two decades of experience as an educator, conference speaker, and training instructor.
 Additionally, she has worked as a hospice chaplain as well as a crisis counselor.
 Vanessa received her B.A. in psychology from Montclair State University; M.Div. with specialization in Chaplaincy from Claremont School of Theology; and is currently a Ph.D. student in Depth Psychology at Pacifica Graduate Institute.
-Vanessa aspires to carry out HTI’s mission of cultivating Latinx leadership with a holistic approach in the areas of community, education, and mental health.
+Vanessa aspires to carry out HTI’s mission of cultivating Latine leadership with a holistic approach in the areas of community, education, and mental health.

 Suzette Aloyo